-TRANSECT LOCATION DESCRIPTION ABUNDANCE #/200 m 2 SHELL LENGTH Min-Max COMMENTS ł Starting south of failrace for the Holyoke Dam on the western side of nver, approximately 35 m from shore, nunning 100 m up river and ending in front of the #3 overflow of the third level canal 779 40-98 mm Surveyed using SCUBA with general surveys of shore-line and shallow areas by wading using viewers 100% E-complutata, nearly half of the mussels collected along the transect were taken in the first 25 meters heading from south to north (from down river end), substrata fine sandy sift down river progressing to coarse gravel up river, some vegetation present 2 Starting approximately 40 m from western shore, east of the #3 overflow of the third level canal, running 100 m across the river, ending 50 m from the eastern shore 200 28-97 mm Surveyed using SCUBA, only, 200 E complanata and 1 Anodontia implicata (38 mm), substrata cobble and sand across entire river, current very strong at times, giving the divers problems with staying on the transect line 3 Starting at the Holyoke Dam Boat Ramp on the east side of river, running 100 m down river approximately 20 m from shore 73 N'A Surveyed using SCUBA, only, 100% E. complanata, identified by divers on bottom, substrata heavily segetated (Vallisneria and Potomogeton) 4 Starting below Rt 116 Bridge and above the tail race, approximately 20 m off'a sandy peninsula in the center of river, running 100 m down river 4 N/A Surveyed using SCUBA, only, 100% E-complanata, identified by divers on bottom, a large section of coal tar observed 5 Starting on the eastern shore of river just below Rt.
-116 Bridge and approximately 300 m above the Holyoke Dam Ramp, running 100 m 4 70-71 mm Surveyed using SCUBA, only; 4 E complanate and 2 A implicate (105 & 113 mm), identified by divers on bottom and brought to surface for down over approximately 20 m off shore bottom and brought to surface for measurement
+TRANSECT LOCATION DESCRIPTION ABUNDANCE #/200 m 2 SHELL LENGTH Min-Max COMMENTS t .
+Starting south of tailrace for the Holyoke Dam on the western side of niver, approximately 35 m from shore, running 100 m up river and ending in front of the #3 overflow of the third level canal 779 40-98 mm Surveyed using SCUBA with general surveys of shore line and shallow areas by wading using viewers 100% E. complanato, nearly half of the mussels collected along the transect were taken in the first 25 meters heading from south to north (from down river end), substrata fine sandy silt down river progressing to course gravel up river, some vegetation present 2 Starting approximately 40 m from western shore, east of the #3 overflow of the third level canal, running 100 m across the river, ending 50 m from the eastern shore 200 28-97 mm Surveyed using SCUBA, only, 200 E complianata and 1 Anodontia implicata (38 min), substrata cobble and sand across entire river, current very strong at times, giving the divers problems with staying on the transect line.
+3 Starting at the Holyoke Dam Boat Ramp on the east side of river, running 100 m down river approximately 20 m from shore 73 N/A Surveyed using SCUBA, only, 100% E. complanata, identified by divers on bottom, substrata heavily vegetated (Vallisneria and Potomogeton) 4 Starting below Rt.
+116 Bridge and above the tail race, approximately 20 m off a sandy peninsula in the center of river, running 100 m down river.
+4 N/A Surveyed using SCUBA, only, 100% E. complanata, identified by divers on bottom, a large section of coal tar observed.
+5 Starting on the eastern shore of river just below Rt.
+116 Bridge and approximately 300 m above the Holyoke Dam Ramp, running 100 m down river approximately 20 m off shore.
+4 70-71 mm Surveyed using SCUBA, only; 4 E complanata and 2 A implicata (105 & 113 mm), identified by divers on bottom and brought to surface for measurement